adithya-krishna-p/adithya-krishna-p/README.md

 <p align="center">
   <samp>
     <br>
-    I'm Adithyakrishna.p, a Full stack developer.
+    I'm Adithyakrishna.p, a self-taught full-stack web developer, passionate about working on interesting projects, and excited to learn new technologies.
     I'm currently focused on the Python full stack, Reactnative Appdev with strong knowledge in Python ,JavaScript, Reactjs, Django ,Reactnative and mysql.
     <br><br>
   </samp>
 </p>